 “The word flip has a negative connotation—it sounds cheap almost,” Naude says.
 “Because of our location, we’re speaking to a consumer who is a little bit more design focused and not necessarily into the typical flip, where you get the most basic of basics.”
-Sure, the design is minimal—white walls and new oak floors make it especially pristine—but it’s far from being oversimplified.
-Furnished with warm-hued chairs, earthy bed linens, an accent rug or two, and one particularly striking leather sofa, the house also operates as a showroom.
+Sure, the white walls and new oak floors are minimal, but the space is far from being oversimplified.
+Furnished with warm-hued furniture, earthy bed linens, an accent rug or two, and one particularly striking leather sofa, the house also operates as a showroom.
 Potential owners can buy the pad with everything in it, or they can pick and choose what they like best.

 So how do you renovate a home without knowing anything about the future homeowners?
 Naude and Brown share how they pulled off an anti-flip flip.

 Good Bones Are Everything

 Here’s a solid rule for buying a house with the intention of renovating it: Check out its preexisting conditions.
 “We learned from Zach that when you get into these types of projects, you don’t want to deal with structural or foundation problems—even plumbing and roofing issues,” Naude says.
 “This house was in great condition and it had a lot of character, like the most beautiful archways inside and Spanish-style tile outside.”